Townhouse Ownership Types & Why They Change Everything

 Do I always need homeowners insurance for a townhouse?

 While homeowners insurance is not legally required by the government, your mortgage lender will almost certainly require it as a condition of your loan.
-Even if you own your townhouse outright, going without coverage is a major financial risk — a single fire or liability lawsuit could wipe out your entire investment.
-Most HOAs also require unit owners to carry a minimum level of personal insurance under their bylaws.
+Even if you own your townhouse outright, going without coverage is a major financial risk since a single fire or liability lawsuit could wipe out your entire investment.
+Most HOAs also require unit owners to carry a minimum level of personal insurance under their bylaws, and many states now require associations to give advance notice before raising the master deductible so you can adjust your HO-6 accordingly.

 What's the difference between townhouse insurance and condo insurance?

 The terms are often used interchangeably, but the key difference is ownership structure.
 A condo owner typically owns only the interior unit and uses an HO-6 policy, while a fee simple townhouse owner owns the full structure and needs an HO-3.
 Some townhouses operate under condo-style HOA rules, in which case an HO-6 may still be appropriate.
-Always check your deed and HOA documents to confirm.
-Learn more in our HO-6 condo insurance guide.
+Always check your deed and HOA documents to confirm, and see our condo insurance HO-6 guide for a deeper breakdown.

 Are shared walls covered under my policy?